a-paija/Bank-Customer-Churn-Analysis/README.md

 - Exploratory analysis highlights where churn risk is concentrated
 - Predictive modeling explains why customers churn and who is at risk

+> **Note:** Detailed recommendations and execution strategies are consolidated in the final section of this report.
+>
 ---

 Targeted Python scripts and full analysis can be found [here](https://github.com/a-paija/Bank-Customer-Churn-Analysis/blob/main/Churn_Script.py)